tunmsk/nextgen-facebook/readme.txt

 == Upgrade Notice ==

+= 8.37.0-dev1 =

+(2016/10/29) Replaced the Object Cache Expiry option with new options for finer control of caching features.
+Refactored the Schema JSON method for a slight performance improvement.
+Added https://schema.org/Thing to the Schema Types array.
+Optimized the sharing buttons HTML cache by storing only one transient per webpage.

 = 8.36.3-2 =

 (2016/10/23) Fixed HTML table syntax in the Tumblr settings metabox.
 Optimized the head meta transient cache value for Pinterest (storing 1 transient instead of 2).
 Minimum requirements updated to WP v3.5 and PHP v5.4.